Adding Values to Surimi Seafood

 08:20 09:10 1- Our Sustainable Fisheries: Alaska Pollock and Pacific Whiting

-Dr. Jim Ianelli (Fishery Scientist, NOAA, Seattle, WA)
+Dr. Jim Iannelli (Fishery Scientist, NOAA, Seattle, WA)

 09:10 09:30 2- Commodity affecting the Surimi Industry

-Mr. John Wells (President, Pacific Blends, Port Coquitlam, BC)
+Mr. John Wells (President, Pacific Blends, Port Coquitlam, BC, Canada)

 09:50 12:15 3- Surimi Resource & Supply in Global Market

-TAC for Alaska pollock and Pacific whiting has been steadily increased, indicating these are the most sustainable fisheries in the world.
-Tropical surimi production accounts for the majority, but has been in a slightly down turn due to reduced fish landing and reduced competitiveness.
-What is our current market and future?
+TAC for Alaska Pollock and Pacific whiting has been steadily increased for the last 5 years, indicating the US fisheries are extremely sustainable.
+However, tropical surimi production, which accounts for the majority, has been in a slightly down turn due to reduced fish landing and reduced competitiveness.
+What are our current production and market situations?

 11:45 12:15 Discussion

-Ms. Angee Hunt (Senior Faculty Research Assistant, OSU Surimi School)
+Ms. Angee Hunt (Sr Faculty Research Assistant, OSU Surimi School)

 13:45 14:25 5- Adding Values to Surimi Seafood with Stable Colors from Plant Sources